rezemika/humanized_opening_hours/README.md

 ## Have nice schedules

-The `HOHRenderer` class allows you to get various representations of the schedules.
+The `OHRenderer` class allows you to get various representations of the schedules.
 Its `__init__` method takes an OHParser object in argument, and two optional arguments:

 - `universal` (bool) : allows to have human-readable descriptions without having to parse the solar hours (True default).